funcompbio/practical9/practical9.md

 1. Log into your GitHub account.
-2. Go to the Moodle site of FCB and click on the link called _Website GitHub Classroom assignment link_ and accept the assignment.
+2. Go to the Moodle site of FCB and click on the link called _Practical 9 Website GitHub Classroom assignment link_ and accept the assignment.
 This will create a private repo with an URL of the form `https://github.com/FBC-XXXX/my-website-YYYY` where `XXXX` is the year edition of the FCB course and `YYYY` is your GitHub username.